jalawala/karpenter-aws-demo/README.md

-# Karpenter AWS Demo (10-15 minutes to set up, 10 minutes per demo)
+# Karpenter AWS Demo (20 minutes)

-Karpenter allows users to configure different metrics producers that signal what to scale, and when to scale.
-Each of the folders in this repo show examples of how you can configure your cluster to work and see the scaling process in real-time on your own AWS account.
+This demo will explore how to use Karpenter to scale node groups using different metrics.

 ## Setup